preames/public-notes/multiple-exit-vectorization.rst

 Open Topics
 -----------

 This section would be titled "future work", but at the moment, I'm not planning to continue working in this area.
-I acheived my primary objective, and don't have any incentive to push this further.
+I achieved my primary objective, and don't have any incentive to push this further.

-Currently, only loops with entirely statically analyzeable exits are supported.
-Analyzeable specifically means that SCEV's `getExitCount(L, ExitingBB)` returns a computable result.
+Currently, only loops with entirely statically analyzable exits are supported.
+Analyzable specifically means that SCEV's `getExitCount(L, ExitingBB)` returns a computable result.

 Conditionally taken exiting blocks
 ==================================